 Imagine: a pregnant woman in Africa loses her baby from a complication that could have been avoided using ultrasound; a woman in Asia dies of breast cancer that could have been treated if mammography had been available; a child in Latin America loses use of his leg after trauma from a bone fracture that could have been detected and treated if x-ray radiography had been available.

-According to the World Health Organization (WHO), approximately 4 billion people around the world live with widespread losses and deaths that could have been avoided or treated, if radiology had been available.
+According to the World Health Organization (WHO), approximately 4 billion people are at risk for widespread losses and deaths that can be avoided or treated, if radiology were available.

 RAD-AID Teaching in Haiti

 RAD-AID began in 2008 to answer this need for more radiology and imaging technology in the resource-limited regions and communities of the world.
 The organization began as a few people at Johns Hopkins, and has grown to include more than 3,500 contributors from 200 countries, 45,000 web visitors per year, 33 chapter organizations, and on-site programs in 20 countries, and an annual conference on global health radiology.